rpm-software-management/dnf5/doc/dnf5_plugins/config-manager.8.rst

     The ``setopt`` command writes the repositories configuration overrides to a file named ``99-config_manager.repo`` located in the system repository override directory.
 Repository settings are written only to this override file.
     The original repository configuration file is not changed.
-Reposiory ID may contain globs.
+Repository ID may contain globs.
     Override files also support globs.
 But the ``setopt`` command resolves the ``repoid`` pattern, and overrides are set for each matching repository independently.
 This means repositories added later will not be affected by these overrides.